raging-loon/vigilv1/README.md

 ## Installation
 You just need to run install.sh and make
-Nlease note that the database comes preconfigured and empty with the package.
+Please note that the database comes preconfigured and empty with the package.
 It is in the file "/vigil.db".

 ## Plans
  - [x] Add monitoring for total amount of packets sent and recieved